Grrarth/Arduino_ESP32_IRRemote_Mods/README.md

 # Arduino_IRRemote_Mods_ESP32
-Quick and dirty patch to get standard Arduino (1.8.5) IRRemote running on your ESP32
+Quick and dirty patch to get standard Arduino (1.8.5) IRRemote running on your ESP32.
+This is by no means the only place that can be used to patch it but is the first I found and edited to make it work.

 The section is here: